 Michael M. Osit, Ed.D.

 Dr. Osit has been working with children, families, adults, and couples for over 35 years.
 He is a dynamic and frequent local and national presenter on a wide variety of topics.
 Dr. Osit has participated in training psychologists and physicians through teaching and clinical supervision.
 In addition to his clinical work, Dr. Osit is the author of "Generation Text: Raising Well-Adjusted Kids in an Age of Instant Everything" (Amacom, 2008), awarded "Best Book of the Year" by Instructor Magazine.
-He is a regular contributor to the Huffington Post and authors a column entitled "Mind the Mind" appearing in Warren Connections 2.
+His latest book is entitled, "The Train Keeps Leaving Without Me: A Practical Guide to Happiness, Freedom, and Self-Fulfillment" (CreateSpace, 2016).
+He also authors a column entitled "Mind the Mind" appearing in Warren Connections 2.
 Dr. Osit has a strong media presence, appearing on numerous national and local television and radio programs, and is frequently interviewed for national magazines such as Parent, Parenting, Women's Day, Better Homes & Gardens, Self, and Parade, to name a few.

 Richard A. Charwin, Ed.D.